 A group of parishioners appointed by the Pastor to advise him on the topic of the liturgical life of Sacred Heart.
 The Committee meets quarterly.

-Parishioners elected to serve as advisors to the Pastor.
-The Council meets monthly, except during the summer.
-There are 9 people on the Council, each serving a 3 year term.
+Parishioners are selected to serve as advisers to the Pastor.
+The Council meets monthly, except July and December.
+There are 12 individuals on the Council, each serving a 3 year term.
 One-third of the Council is selected each year.
+The current Council president is Jessie Dederer.

 The old adage, "the family that prays together stays together" apllies to parishes as much as it applies to individual families.
 Those on the prayer chain get an e-mail when a prayer request comes into the rectory and your job would then be to pray.
 To pray for someone or to be added to the list, please contact the parish secretary 636-938-5048.